mahoskye/Send-From/plugin/readme.txt

 If there are any issues that crop up, I will be happy to take a look at solving them.
 However, due to many factors, I can't offer active support for the plugin.

 == Changelog ==
+ 2.5 - Added full multisite support with network-aware option storage and a network admin UI.
+Expanded PHPUnit coverage to include multisite runs and updated Docker tooling to execute both single-site and multisite suites.
  2.4 - Added full internationalization (i18n) support for all user-facing strings.
 Plugin is now translation-ready for community translations.
  2.3 - Security: Fixed stored XSS (CVE-2025-46469).
 Added input sanitization and output escaping.
 Enhanced email validation with stricter domain requirements.
 Improved code quality and error handling.
 Bumped compatibility flags.
  2.2 - Added missing quotation marks on line 63, moved config location under Settings